RobertGregg/CellularPotts.jl/README.md

 - [x] Add CI and CodeCov badge

 - [x] Reduce heavy package dependencies using package extensions

+- [ ] recordCPM is very slow, can it be made faster?

   - [ ] Not using package extensions yet but some heavy dependencies were removed